starVisionTeam/SeIF/README.md

 ![](https://github.com/starVisionTeam/SeIF/blob/master/lib/data/final2.gif)

-This repository includes Training code and testing code of our paper.
-It also contains some reconstruction results.
-Note that all of the results can be only used for research purposes.
+This repository includes code and some reconstruction results of our paper.
+Note that all of the code and results can be only used for research purposes.
 ***
 ## Demos
 This code has been tested with PyTorch 1.4.0 and CUDA 10.1. on Ubuntu 18.04.